hashgraph/hedera-improvement-proposal/HIP/hip-0000-virtual-addresses.md

 ## Abstract

-The Hedera Smart Contract Service (HSCS) processes EVM aimed transactions in a fast and cheap manner, with logic that is equivalent to Ethereum utiliing theesu EVM client.
+The Hedera Smart Contract Service (HSCS) processes EVM aimed transactions in a fast and cheap manner, with logic that utilizes the Besu EVM client.

 The ledger does this while maintaining and advancing Hedera API (HAPI) transactions that provide native support for Account, Contract, File, Topic, Token and Schedule entities.